Musk-oxen in winter conditions

 Fleece sleeping bag liner which adds 5-10 degrees to the sleeping bag.
 Fleece material reflects your body heat very well.
 This means that the sleeping bag will feel warm from the second you get into it, if you use a fleece liner.

 Please bring your luggage in a duffel bag and not in a hard case suitcase!
 Hard case suitcases cannot be taken up to the base-camp!
+We are limited in how much weight we can bring with the dog sledges.
+Your duffel bag with clothing should not succeed12kg.
 If you have any questions regarding the clothing, please feel free to contact us.

 Please note: Because of safety reasons, before going into the mountains, the guide will check if everyone has got the right clothing for these conditions.
 If someone does not have the right equipment to be outside in these temperatures, that person will not be allowed to join the tour into the mountains and has to stay in a cabin outside the park on own expenses.